The 60s Date Machine and SF Digger Chronology

 history.
 Getting the facts straight begins with having accurate dates.

-This is my attempt to research the dates of events in the Sixties.
-One
+This is my attempt to research and present a chronology of the events in the Sixties.

-include and what to exclude.
+include and to exclude.
 For example, the Digger chronology should

 include the history of the Artists Liberation Front, but what about the